EmperDeon/Organizer/README.md

 ##### Maybe
+- Rewrite to Model-View, to cleanup code and use ?less? code
 - Move all "secure" variables from storage to separate file or leave there but encrypted like docs (for ex. to SSecure)
 - Move login/register logic to SSecure